flavorly/vanilla-components/packages/documentation/src/guide/variants.md

 ## Errors Variant

 All components should include the `default` variant and `error` variant, the `error` variant is meant to be used when you want to show an error message to the user, this variant will be automatically applied when you provide the `errors` prop to the component.
-Once you "touch" the v-model of the component the `error` variant will be removed and the component will fallback to the original variant.
+Once you "touch" the v-model of the component the `error` variant will be removed and the component will fall back to the original variant.

-This is really useful when errors are coming from the backend ( Ex: Inertia ) and you want to flash them but instantly remove as soon as the user tries again.
+This is really useful when errors are coming from the backend ( Ex: Inertia ) and you want to flash them but instantly remove them as soon as the user tries again.